 It’s Friday!
 And you know what that means: Poetry!
 Want to know more about Poetry Friday?
 Click this link right here

-.
-I am hosting the round up today, so be sure to check out the links at the end to see this week’s round up of wonderful poetry related posts, blogs and goodness.
+to see this week’s round up of wonderful poetry related posts, blogs and goodness.

 Hello and Happy Poetry Friday!
 Summer is winding down–my daughter is back in school, and my husband starts teaching again in a couple of weeks.
 While I love having both kids and my husband home, I am excited for the routine that comes with school.

 Christie over at Wondering and Wandering put up a bird-related poem challenge.
 I have been wanting to try my hand again at a golden shovel poem, so I decided to pick a line from Edgar Allen Poe’s “The Raven”.
 We’re getting closer and closer to October, so I’ll take any chance I can get to bring out the spookiness.

 Originally, I planned on having my poem be informational.
 Did you know a group of them is called an “unkindness” or a “conspiracy”?
 Or that they’re the world’s largest songbird?
 Or that they play pranks?

 As I started writing the poem, though, it kind of morphed into something completely different.
 The original poem doesn’t tell us what happens to the narrator, so I decided to explore that a bit.
 It’s a first draft, and the nature of the Golden Shovel made consistent meter quite difficult.
 But it was a blast to futz around with.

 A conspiracy of passerines perched in the potter’s field-then